besson/stackoverflow-analytics/README.md

 ## Results<a name="results"></a>

-The main findings of the code can be found at the post available [here](https://besson.medium.com/what-makes-you-stay-many-years-in-a-job-2c2cc34db17d).
+The main findings of the code can be found at the Medium post available [here](https://besson.medium.com/what-makes-you-stay-many-years-in-a-job-2c2cc34db17d).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>